awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/defer-component-updates-tutorial.md

    1. <a name="core-device-allow-s3-bucket-access-console-step-5"></a>Choose **Create policy**\.

    1. <a name="core-device-allow-s3-bucket-access-console-step-6"></a>In the [IAM console](https://console.aws.amazon.com/iam) navigation menu, choose **Role**, and then choose the name of the role for the core device\.
 You specified this role name when you installed the AWS IoT Greengrass Core software\.
+If you did not specify a name, the default is `GreengrassV2TokenExchangeRole`\.

    1. <a name="core-device-allow-s3-bucket-access-console-step-7"></a>Under **Permissions**, choose **Add permissions**, then choose **Attach policies**\.